Disability Discrimination/Reasonable Accommodation

 Affording an employee reasonable accommodation is required to be an interactive process rather than a situation where the employer merely dictates what is to occur.

-It is unlawful to retaliate against an individual for requesting reasonable accommodate or for complaining about disability discrimination.
+It is unlawful to retaliate against an individual for requesting reasonable accommodation or for complaining about disability discrimination.

 - Were you an employee in good standing before you advised your employer that you had a disability, and then once your employer became aware of your disability your employer’s attitude towards you suddenly changed and your employer started going out of his/ her way looking for things that were allegedly wrong with your performance?